markqvist/RNode_Firmware/README.md

 While **speeds are lower** than WiFi, typical communication **ranges are many times higher**.
 Several kilometers can be acheived with usable bitrates, even in urban areas, and over **100 kilometers** can be achieved in line-of-sight conditions.

+## Supported Boards & Devices
+The RNode Firmware supports the following boards:

+- Handheld v2.x RNodes from [unsigned.io](https://unsigned.io/shop/product/handheld-rnode)
+- Original v1.x RNodes from [unsigned.io](https://unsigned.io/shop/product/rnode)
+- LilyGO T-Beam v1.1 devices
+- LilyGO LoRa32 v2.0 devices
+- LilyGO LoRa32 v2.1 devices
+- Heltec LoRa32 v2 devices
+- Homebrew RNodes based on ATmega1284p boards
+- Homebrew RNodes based on ATmega2560 boards
+- Homebrew RNodes based on Adafruit Feather ESP32 boards
+- Homebrew RNodes based on generic ESP32 boards

+## Supported Transceiver Modules
+The RNode Firmware supports all transceiver modules based on **Semtech SX1276** or **Semtech SX1278** chips, that have an **SPI interface** and expose the **DIO_0** interrupt pin from the chip.

+Support for **SX1262**, **SX1268** and **SX1280** is being implemented.
+Please support the project with donations if you want this faster!

 ## Getting Started Fast
 You can download and flash the firmware to all the supported boards using the [RNode Config Utility](https://github.com/markqvist/rnodeconfigutil).
 All firmware releases are now handled and installed directly through the `rnodeconf` utility, which is inclueded in the `rns` package.
 It can be installed via `pip`: